HomeEnergy and PowerInfrastructure SolutionsIndia Water Treatment Market

 Furthermore, as per the source, the treatment capacity stands for only about 31% of the total municipal wastewater generation from the metropolitan, class 1, and class 2 cities in the country.
 The scarcity of treatment of municipal wastewater generated is also anticipated to offer major opportunities to the market suppliers aiming to scale the market, hence propelling the water treatment market in the country.

-• By state, Punjab to hold considerable market share in 2028
+• By state, Punjab is expected to hold a considerable market share in 2028

 • Treatment Capacity in Punjab